daud-khan-96/SYDE-532-Project/README.md

 SYDE 532: Introduction to Complex Systems — Final Project
 Author: Daud Khan, University of Waterloo

+## AI Disclosure:
+The final analysis script (`code/analysis_main.py`) was developed with assistance from Claude (Anthropic) for code refactoring, statistical test implementation, and figure generation improvements.
+The original analysis pipeline was developed independently.
+All AI-assisted code was reviewed and validated by the author.

 ## Setup Instructions

 ### 1. Clone this repository